maclandrol/mangaUpdater/README.md

 2. #### Installation

 	Clone the github repository or download the tarball.
-Then run `python setup.py install`
+Then run `python setup.py install`.

-3. #### Requirement
+3. #### Parameters

+	Setup your parameters in the parameters.py file.
+The default parameters are already ok.
+If you use pushbullet, setup your device name and your api-key in order to enable notification by pushbullet when your manga database is updated.

+4. #### Requirements

+	This script use the following library :

+	- colorama
+	- requests
+	- json
+	- sqlite3